Ip Man (film): Accolades

+Sequels

-SequelsIp Man is the first film in a tetralogy.
+Ip Man is the first film in a tetralogy.
 Donnie Yen reprised the lead role in the sequel Ip Man 2, the second feature film based on the life of Ip Man.
 The film focuses on Ip's movements in Hong Kong as he attempts to propagate his discipline of Wing Chun martial arts; at the end it also briefly introduces a young Bruce Lee prior to becoming one of Ip's most famed disciples.
 Ip Man 2 was released theatrically in Hong Kong in late April 2010.
 Lynn Hung and Fan Siu-wong reprise their supporting roles, while martial arts choreographer Sammo Hung appears as a master of Hung Ga martial arts.

 Yen expressed his lack of interest in making a third film, feeling that, "Ip Man 2 will incontrovertibly become a classic, bettering the first."
 Yen later stated that after Ip Man 2, he would no longer be involved in a film based on Ip's life.
 While both Donnie Yen and Raymond Wong were not keen on making a third Ip Man film, director Wilson Yip expressed interest in making one that would focus on the relationship between Ip and Bruce Lee.
 While Ip Man 2 very briefly shows Lee as a child, Yip hoped to find a suitable actor to portray Lee as an adult for the third installment.

 In January 2014, Variety reported that Ip Man 3 would begin shooting in 2015 with Donnie Yen reprising his role as Ip Man and Wilson Yip returning to direct.
 The film was initially scheduled for a late 2015 release, but eventually it was released in early 2016.Ip Man 4 was released in 2019.
 Yen again plays the lead role, with Yip as director and Kwok-Kwan Chan as Bruce Lee.